Chloe Csadenyi-Benson is an interior and architectural designer known for her bright airy aesthetic.

 Coming from a background in marketing and event planning, Cassandra established coco+kelley in 2007, and has since grown the company to be a nationally recognized online destination for inspiration by the likes of Martha Stewart, Lucky Magazine, and The New York Times.

-As a designer, my dearest hope is to combine my experience and expertise with my clients' vision—together creating floralscapes that add an element of fresh, natural botanical beauty to weddings, events, occasions, and product shoots.
+As a designer, her dearest hope is to combine her experience and expertise with her clients' vision—together creating floralscapes that add an element of fresh, natural botanical beauty to weddings, events, everyday occasions, and product shoots..

 Hello, I’m Hayley Francis.
 I'm 5'2" like woah, my favorite color is green, and I’m a total sucker for creativity.
 I thrive on interiors, fashion, and hold an arguably unhealthy obsession with rugs.
 An obsession that started with my home, in which I have lovingly curated with vintage & Moroccan pieces from all over the world.